AbilityOne.gov

 11. Does AbilityOne support Small Business?

 Yes.
 AbilityOne nonprofit agencies subcontract and partner with small businesses.
-The program has initiatives underway to increase collaborative opportunities with small business.
+The program has initiatives underway to increase collaborative opportunities with small businesses.
 A survey of our nonprofit agencies — representing 48% of the Program’s largest agencies — found that among that group, 25% of subcontract dollars or $217M was awarded to small businesses.
-Additionally, approximately 250 small businesses are part of the AbilityOne Program’s commercial distribution network.

 Back to top